-These countries were well represented by their people who hopefully cheered in anticipation of a win.
-Still wondering how Gambia won the Jollof Rice competition? proceed to find out.
+These countries were well represented by their people and supporters who cheered hopefully, in anticipation of a win.
+Still wondering how the Gambia won the Jollof Rice competition?
+Proceed to find out.

-Gambia prepared the jollof rice without tomatoes but with mustard, fish and other ingredients, making their Jollof yellowish-white as compared to Ghana, who used tilapia, tomatoes, and other ingredients to make their Jollof attractive and tasty, giving it a reddish color.
+The Gambia prepared the jollof rice without tomatoes but with mustard, fish and other ingredients, making their Jollof yellowish-white as compared to Ghana, which used tilapia, tomatoes, and other ingredients to make their Jollof attractive and tasty, giving it a reddish color.

-Nigeria and Senegal who also who used ingredients they believed could make their Jollof super and delicious failed to grab the winning title, failed to grab the crown.
+Nigeria and Senegal also used ingredients they believed could make their Jollof super-delicious failed to grab the crown.

 A Friendly Competition